Design Your Course of Study

-Once admitted to the LL.M. program, incoming students will meet with the program director to choose a schedule option and design a course of study.
+Once admitted to the USLS LL.M. program, incoming students will meet with the program director to choose a schedule option and design a course of study.

 Create an Individual Course of Study

 The individual course of study will consist of common law subjects blended with elective courses representing the student's particular area of interest.
 The course of study must be approved by the program director before classes in the program begin.

 The 24 credit program consists of 16 required and 8 elective credits.
 12 of the 16 required credits are chosen from common law courses typically studied during the first year of law school, such as contracts, property and torts.
 These required courses are three credits each.
-In addition, U.S. constitutional law and legal research are studied in classes specifically designed for foreign attorneys.
-The final required course is international law.
-These courses are two credits each.
+In addition, U.S. constitutional law and legal research, writing and analysis are studied in two-credit classes specifically designed for foreign attorneys.

-The remaining six credits are elective courses from Cooley's curriculum chosen by the student and approved by the director.
+The remaining eight credits are elective courses from WMU- Cooley's curriculum chosen by the student and approved by the director.
 These courses are typically two credits each.